EQUINIMITY PROJECT, Tucson, AZ

 INTEGRATIVE TOUCH FOR KIDS (“ITK”), Tucson, AZ

 ITK is a non-profit organization that supports families whose children have any type of special health or medical need, including but not limited to children with cancers, genetic conditions, autism, cerebral palsy, traumatic stress, and other serious health issues.
-We provided a creative movement session at ITK’s Spring 2019 Health Circle.
+We provided a Creative Group Dance session at ITK’s Spring 2019 Health Circle.
 (Photo credit: ITK)

 This project made possible in part with funding from Mettler Studios, Inc.

-In Motion creative movement classes for children and adults.
+In Motion Creative Group Dance classes for children and adults.

 A weekend intensive introducing Mettler-based creative dance to Body Shift instructors and students.
 Open to all ages, abilities and experiences.